nextflow-io/nextflow/docs/config.md

 : The registry from where images are pulled.
 It should be only used to specify a private registry server.
 It should NOT include the protocol prefix i.e. `http://`.

 `charliecloud.writeFake`
 : Enable `writeFake` with charliecloud.
-This allows to run containers from storage in writeable mode, using overlayfs, see [charliecloud documentation](https://hpc.github.io/charliecloud/ch-run.html#ch-run-overlay) for details
+This allows to run containers from storage in writeable mode, using overlayfs, see [charliecloud documentation](https://hpc.github.io/charliecloud/ch-run.html#ch-run-overlay) for details.
+Using this is `writeFake`, given that the kernel supports it.
+If `writeFake` is not enabled, each process will run in an individual container, which can lead to the creation of many temporary containers for a pipeline with many containers.

+`charliecloud.containerStore`
+:  If `writeFake` is enabled, this option has no effect.
+Directoy that stores temporary containers.
+Unless `writeFake` is enabled, each process runs in an individual container.
+If this is not set, nextflow will default to `work/charliecloud_store`.
+Path to temporary containers inside the `containerStore` is the full hash of the process.

 `charliecloud.useSquash`
-: Create a temporary squashFS container image in the process work directory instead of a folder.
+:  If `writeFake` is enabled, this option has no effect.
+Create a temporary squashFS container image in `containerStore` (see above) named `container.squashfs`.
+If `writeFake` is not available but squashFS is an option, this should be enabled.

 Read the {ref}`container-charliecloud` page to learn more about how to use Charliecloud containers with Nextflow.